 Pontefract Road, Castleford, West Yorkshire

-A rather old fashioned building for 1890, with a traditional aisled plan and little embellishment.
-The post-Vatican II internal character is much enhanced by a good set of stained glass windows by Joseph Nuttgens of 1972.
+A rather old-fashioned building for 1890, with a traditional aisled plan and little embellishment.
+The post-Vatican II internal character is much enhanced by a good set of stained glass windows by Joseph Nuttgens.

 In 1920 the chancel was decorated with murals depicting the Apostles, Evangelists and other saints as a memorial to Sir John and Lady Austin, by a Belgian artist.
-Shortly after his arrival in 1936, Fr John Comerford substituted the large pulpit with a smaller one, removed the large brass corona light fittings and ceiled the nave.
-A grotto and War Memorial were built in the presbytery garden to the north of the church in 1956.
+Shortly after his arrival in 1936, Fr John Comerford replaced the large pulpit with a smaller one, removed the large brass corona light fittings and ceiled the nave.
+A grotto and war memorial were built in the presbytery garden to the north of the church in 1956.